ysult/todo-app/README.md

 # Frontend Mentor - Todo app solution

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
+The design of the app was provided by Frontend Mentor (can be found in the design folder), the code was written by Yulia Sultanova.

 ### The challenge